Coaching & Mentoring

-The coaching approach has been limited to “Executive Coaching” accessed by senior professional and academic staff and supported by professionally accredited coaches who are external to the organisation.
+This coaching approach is accessed by senior professional and academic staff who are supported by professionally accredited coaches who are external to the organisation.
 As Aldred (1998) defined it, “a coach does not need direct experience of the client’s formal occupational role and tends to focus on developmental or work issues.”
 This is the accepted practice within the coaching framework that has been established at this institution.

 - In-house Coaching

-We are introducing an in-house coaching network across the University, similar to that adopted by many other HE institutions.
-A bank of 'in-house coaches,' who have completed Institute of Leadership and Management qualifications in coaching, has been established to assist individuals to reach their full potential.
+We have an in-house coaching network across the University, similar to that adopted by many other HE institutions consisting of internal members of staff who who have completed Institute of Leadership and Management development in coaching and form a 'bank of in-house coaches' who want to assist individuals to reach their full potential.